Does a Horse Need a Jacket or Blanket to Stay Warm in Winter?

 When you look at the evolution of the horse compared to the evolution of humans, and how long both have survived here on Earth, a person may suggest that humans take some pointers from horses!
 They have survived and evolved far longer than us, and will most likely continue their lineage when humans are long gone.

 When humans and jackets are gone, where will that leave the horse that has become dependent on those jackets?
-He will be left out in the cold.
-Humans have altered the horse's nature for years, and because of this, some horses don't grow a thick coat anymore.
-Thoroughbreds are a good example of humans altering the horse.
-Besides the fact that thoroughbreds don't grow much hair, especially in the winter, their heart is three times as large as others horses.
-We bred them for that.
-We need to stop and leave the horse to his devices that have worked for him for millions of years.
+He/she will be left out in the cold.
+We need to stop and leave the horse to his own devices that have worked for him/her for millions of years.

 Why a Jacket Is a Bad Idea on a Horse